spiceai/docs/spiceaidocs/docs/data-connectors/databricks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Databricks as a connector for federated SQL query against Databrick's [Delta Lake](https://docs.databricks.com/en/delta/index.html).
+Databricks as a connector for federated SQL query against Databricks using [Spark Connect](https://www.databricks.com/blog/2022/07/07/introducing-spark-connect-the-power-of-apache-spark-everywhere.html) or directly from Delta Tables in S3.

 ## Configuration

-`spice login databricks` can be used to configure secrets for the Spice runtime (including AWS object store keys).
+`spice login databricks` can be used to configure the Databricks access token for the Spice runtime.

 ### Parameters
-- `endpoint`: The HTTPS endpoint of the Databricks host storing the desired tables.
+- `endpoint`: The endpoint of the Databricks instance.
-- `timeout`: The timeout duration for calls to underlying object store in string format.
-Default to `300s`.
+- `mode`: The execution mode for querying against Databricks.
+The default is `spark_connect`.
+Possible values:
+  - `spark_connect`: Use Spark Connect to query against Databricks.
+  - `s3`: Query directly from Delta Tables in S3.
+- `format`: The format of the data to query.
+The default is `deltalake`.
+Only valid when `mode` is `s3`.
+Possible values:
+  - `deltalake`: Query Delta Tables.
+- `databricks-cluster-id`: The ID of the compute cluster in Databricks to use for the query.
+Only valid when `mode` is `spark_connect`.

 ### Auth

 An active personal access token for the Databricks instance is required (equivalent to `DATABRICKS_TOKEN`).
-Other keys provided in the secret are directly passed to the underlying secret store (e.g. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` if backed by AWS S3).

-By default Databricks connector will look for a secret named `databricks` with keys `token` and `AWS_DEFAULT_REGION`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+By default the Databricks connector will look for a secret named `databricks` with keys `token`.

 Check [Secrets Stores](/secret-stores) for more details.

 <Tabs>
   <TabItem value="local" label="Local" default>
     ```bash
-    spice login databricks --token <access-token> --aws-region <aws-region> --aws-access-key-id <aws-access-key-id> --aws-secret-access-key <aws-secret-access-key>
+    spice login databricks --token <access-token>
     ```

     Learn more about [File Secret Store](/secret-stores/file).